kartikdurg/Enum-LSASS/README.md

 Reason behind porting this feature from `pypykatz` to C-Lang:

 - Replace the LSASS enumeration in `mimikatz`.
 Check the `Example` folder in this repo.
-- Using this feature on target without python.
+- Using this feature on targets that doesn't have python installed.
 - Applying antivirus evasion technqiues mentioned in [SCRT Team blog](https://blog.scrt.ch/2020/06/19/engineering-antivirus-evasion/)

 # Kudos